 Our joint encounter with difficult knowledge emerged through a SoTL study that enabled us to substantiate what was an intuition: that most student viewers in our team-taught film class (in Canada) were pushing problematic issues-in particular, representations of racialized conflicts-across the 49th parallel and labelling them "American" (Easton & Hewson, 2013).
-What difficult knowledge did films such as Paul Haggis's Crash, D. W. Griffith's Birth of a Nation, and Courtney Hunt's Frozen River raise for students that made them disayow racism in Canada and displace it south of the border?
+What difficult knowledge did films such as Paul Haggis's Crash, D. W. Griffith's Birth of a Nation, and Courtney Hunt's Frozen River raise for students that made them disavow racism in Canada and displace it south of the border?
 To answer this question, we undertook further SoTL studies and determined that a good number of students from a variety of social, political, and sexual locations were under the spell of a neoliberal, "everything-isbeautiful," difference-erasing Canadian multiculturalism.
 From this perspective, we better understood how the films' representations of anti-Black, anti-Asian, and anti-Indigenous racism provoked knowledge that for some students, according to Roger Simon, (2011), "was disturbingly foreign or inconceivable to [them], bringing [them] up against the limits of what [they were] willing and capable of understanding" (p.
 433).
-Data gathered in further film classes led us to understand for critical interrogation.
+Data gathered in further film classes led us to understand

 11 Lee participated in a Faculty Learning Community focused on Indigenization.
 His participation led, eventually, to work on the "Disrupting Interview," a repurposing of the interview technique used in Decoding the Disciplines (see Easton et al., 2019).
+This interview focuses on creating an ethical space where Indigenous and settler epistemologies come into view for critical interrogation.
+12 SoTL practitioners in South Africa, Aotearoa, and Australia, while not to homogenize our specific settler colonialist locations, have much to offer those of us working on decolonizing initiatives in Canada.
+See, for one, Manathunga's (2018) work on decolonizing the curriculum.

-This interview focuses on creating an ethical space where Indigenous and settler epistemologies come into view specific students' deployment of what we came to call "The Canadian Shield"-a version of Canadian exceptionalism that functioned to deflect against anything as "difficult" as acknowledging this country's racist colonial structures.
+specific students' deployment of what we came to call "The Canadian Shield"-a version of Canadian exceptionalism that functioned to deflect against anything as "difficult" as acknowledging this country's racist colonial structures.
 From there, we reshaped our teaching practices to see if this Canadian Shield appeared in other classes-in Easton's instance, an undergraduate writing course in visual culture with a unit on nationalist superheroes-and if so, how we could dismantle it (Easton & Hewson, 2021).
 What these findings revealed to us was that students can navigate the difficult knowledge that Canada's racism and colonialism are not in the past.
 And while we hesitate to push this outcome too far, given our small sample, a majority took the ethical leaps required to re-imagine a nation for their created superhero/ine that was not premised on the disavowal of Black racism or the elimination of Indigenous people.